 U.S. Reps.
-Greg Landsman (D-OH) and Glenn Grothman (R-WI) signed and led the effort to send a congressional letter requesting the study’s immediate release.
-The study was conducted by the National Institute for Occupational Safety and Health (NIOSH) under the Centers for Disease Control and Prevention (CDC).
-According to former CDC Director Mandy Cohen, the report was expected to be completed by August 2024 and released soon after.
-However, the study has still not been made public.
+Greg Landsman (D-OH) and Glenn Grothman (R-WI) recently signed and led efforts to send a congressional letter urging HHS Secretary Robert F. Kennedy Jr. to publish the study conducted by the National Institute for Occupational Safety and Health (NIOSH), part of the U.S. Centers for Disease Control and Prevention (CDC).
+The report was expected to be completed in August 2024 but has not yet been made public.

 “Six years ago, we learned a painful lesson that over-reliance on single-use, disposable PPE can put patients, providers and our entire healthcare system at greater risk,” said TRSA President and CEO Joseph Ricci.
 “That’s especially true during national emergencies when PPE demand increases and global supply chains are stretched thin.
 Congress requested this study to address the problems we’ve faced in the past, yet it still hasn’t been shared publicly.
 We urge HHS to release this study so policymakers have the facts to better protect patients and providers in the future.”